Burhan Nizam Shah I

 Burhan Nizam Shah I (c.
-1502 – 30 December 1553) was ruler of the Ahmednagar Sultanate, in Central India.
+1502 – 30 December 1553) was ruler of the Ahmednagar Sultanate, in Deccan.
 He ascended the throne on the death of his father Ahmad Nizam Shah I in 1508 or 1510 when he was seven years old.
 He died in 1553 and was succeeded by Hussain Nizam Shah I.

 He converted to Shia Islam and royals and commoners followed suit.
 Sunni theologians and their followers resented this but were crushed.
 His reign was characterized by religious tolerance, art and flourishing trade.
-Skirmishes with the Mughals, Bijapur & various other small states continued through his reign.
+Skirmishes with the Mughals, Bijapur and various other small states continued through his reign.
 A palace built for Burhan Shah, the second Nizam, stands in ruins two miles south-east of the city of Ahmednagar.

-Reign

-Burhan fought against the Imad Shahi forces at the battle of Ranubari.

-Upon the declaration of Shi'ism as the state religion, Pir Muhammad Khan Sherwani raised about 3000 men in rebellion, and camped outside Ahmednagar.
-The rebels sought to depose Burhan and install his Sunni son Abdul Qadir as sultan.
-They had surrounded the house of Shah Tahir, but eventually the rebellion ended and Burhan ordered the execution of Pir Muhammad.
-However, Shah Tahir interceded on his behalf, and he was imprisoned instead.
+Conversion to Shi'ism

+Ever since the arrival of Shah Tahir, Ahmadnagar had become a centre of Shia faith.
+He gradually influenced Sunni Burhan Nizam Shah to embrace Shi'ism.
+After listening to Shah Tahir's arguments and his debates with scholars such as Maulana Pir Muhammad Shirwani, Shaikh Ja'far, Qazi Muhammad Niyati, Qazi Zainul Abidin, Syed Ishaq, Qazi Wilayat Abrar and others, Burhan announced his conversion to Shi'ism.
+He ordered the names of the first three Caliphs to be dropped from the khutbah and replaced by those of the Twelve Imams.
+The establishment of the Twelver Shi'ism aroused the anger of Sunni theologians, including Qazi Abrar, Maulana Abdul Awwal and Pir Muhammad Shirwani.
+Gathering about 3,000 followers, they planned to overthrow Burhan and place on the throne his son Abdul Qadir, who had staunchly refused to accept Shi'ism.
+The rebels were eventually captured and imprisoned.
+Meanwhile the rulers of the neighbouring states formed a confederacy and attacked Ahmadnagar.
+Burhan Nizam Shah patched hostilities with Sultan Muhammad Shah II of Gujarat and Muhammad Khan Faruqi.
+He forced Ibrahim Adil Shah of Bijapur to withdraw.